 If neither mulching nor composting is a viable option for your household, you can dispose of garden waste through the Garden Waste collection.

-From April to September all garden waste will be collected on Wednesdays by City crews.
+From April to November all garden waste will be collected by City crews.
 Make sure it is placed curbside by 7 a.m.
-If the route is not completed on the Wednesday, collection will continue on the following day.
-(No collection on weekends).

 - Residue from the spring garden clean-up and other landscaping activity